The 1900s ‘Touch of blue’ corset that I made recently was the first 1900s corset that I’ve finished, but it wasn’t the first that I started.

 As you can see, I took most of your advice. 😉 I decided that if mimi pink was good, and French pink was good, using both was even better!

 So, the corset was a headache to say the least.
 Some of the problems were the pattern, some were my own making, some were just bad luck.
-And the end result is far from perfect (for one thing, unpicking every seam and every boning channel did not do the fabric any favours!).
+And the end result is far from perfect.
+Certainly unpicking every seam and every boning channel did not do the fabric any favours!
 But, it is done, and it works, and it is, despite the flaws, pretty, and I am very pleased with myself!
 So I call that a win!

 And, two and a half months late or not, I’m counting it for the HSM ’16 Heroes challenge!